Guan06/mina/README.md

 ## Installation

-Install the released version of mina from [CRAN](https://CRAN.R-project.org) with:
+The official version of mina can be installed from github by:
 ``` r
 install.packages("mina")
 ```